Alexander Julian: Background

 Born to Mary Brady and Maurice S. Julian, he was raised in Chapel Hill, North Carolina.
 His father, Maurice S. Julian (1915–1993), opened a cycling shop in Chapel Hill, Julian's Cyclery, later becoming a clothier and opening Julian's in 1942.

 Julian pursued a degree in English at the University of North Carolina, Chapel Hill while working at his father's clothing store.
 Julian pleaded with his father to open a store of his own, and while his family was away for a month in the summer of 1969, Julian released one of his father's tenants from a lease, dropping out of school and at age 19 opening his first store, Alexander's Ambition.
 He subsequently bought out his father's interest, leading to a period where he and his father were in direct competition.

 In 1973 Julian campaigned for the Chapel Hill Board of Aldermen (town council), finishing fifth.

 In 1988, Julian received a Distinguished Alumni award from UNC.
 The store is now located on the north side of Franklin Street and is called Julian's.

 Julian had one child with his first wife.
-He has three children with his wife, the former Meagan Mannell and three children by previous marriages.
+He has three children with his wife, the former Meagan Mannell and one child by a previous marriage.
+Two other children were placed for adoption.